This post may contain affiliate links. Please read my disclosure policy for more details.

 - Lemon juice

 - Prep the ingredients first.
-You can finely chop onion, celery and herbs by using a chef knife, but a food processor or a mini chopper will do the job in no time.
+You can finely chop onion, celery, and herbs using a chef’s knife, but a food processor or a mini chopper will do the job in minutes.

 - Once these ingredients are prepped, you’re ready to start.